Tiger historic range

 RESTORING ASIA'S ROAR

 Over the past 100 years, they have lost 93% of their historic range, and have been extirpated from southwest and central Asia, from the islands of Java and Bali, and from large areas of Southeast and Eastern Asia.
-Males of the larger subspecies, the continental tiger, may weigh up to 660 pounds.
-But to keep numbers heading in the right direction, we need your help to raise the much .
+Males of the larger subspecies, the continental tiger, may weigh up to 660 pounds. but the opportunity to increase wild populations and bring tigers back to their historic range is incredibly inspiring.
 Tigers are extinct in 10 countries. and Mexico over Central America and south to Paraguay and northern Argentina.netTiger numbers in the wild rise for the first time in 100 yearsnewscientist.

 Tiger - Carolina Tiger Rescue